 Our water is filtered after every float and continuously when not in use.
 Our water is sanitized by ultraviolet light (UV) and ozone daily.
-Salt is a natural antibiotic, antiseptic and antimicrobial agent.
-Our salt concentration is 10 times greater than that of the Dead Sea (they call it the Dead Sea because nothing can live in it).
-If all these steps weren’t enough, we also use hydrogen peroxide to sanitize.
-We guarantee that our water is absolutely pristine.
+Salt is a natural antibiotic, antiseptic, and antimicrobial agent.
+Our salt concentration is 10 times greater than that of the Dead Sea (They call it the Dead Sea because nothing can live in it).
+If all these steps aren't enough, we also use hydrogen peroxide to sanitize.
+We guarantee that our water is absolutely pristine!

 Float therapy can bring about a deep state of relaxation.
 This allows the body to maintain its internal homeostasis.
 When allowed to operate freely, the body is highly effective at maintaining its own well-being.
 However, stress causes harm to our bodies by disrupting our natural biochemistry.

 When we are stressed our bodies produce harmful chemicals, such as cortisol and adrenaline.
 Floatation Therapy is very effective at lowering these stress hormones, in particular cortisol, which causes anxiety and suppresses the immune system.
 It also triggers endorphin release in the brain, replacing stress with a sense of well-being that often borders on euphoria.

 This sense of euphoria has been shown to treat depression and anxiety almost as well as counseling.
 When combined with counseling the results can be highly beneficial.

-Float Therapy oxygenates your body by promoting vasodilation, better blood flow to the brain, organs, and limbs, it serves to minimize muscular pain Floating takes the pressure off of tired and soar joints and muscles, which allows them to relax.
-Relaxed muscles heal faster than tired, tight and knotted ones.
+Float Therapy oxygenates your body by promoting vasodilation, better blood flow to the brain, organs, and limbs, and it serves to minimize muscular pain.
+Floating takes the pressure off of tired and sore joints and muscles, which allows them to relax.
+Relaxed muscles heal faster than tired, tight, and knotted ones.

-The tank allows for positive self-motivation by eliminating external stimuli, which allows the user a more concentrated and focused view of the self.
+The tank allows for positive self-motivation by eliminating external stimuli, which allows the user a more concentrated and focused view of oneself.
 Floating allows for deep relaxation and focused attention, which are the two most important elements for motivating oneself to accomplish specific goals and reduce stressful behavior.

 Magnesium-saturated water kept